 Cashel resumed the Captain’s post, “Once we’re in the air we’re going to be a target.
 Jump on a blaster and defend the ship until Tammy can get us out of here.”

 I’m sure the others already knew what to do so he was directing it more towards me.
 Rei told me to go on one of the side guns, which was controlled from a small dark room.
 She was on the other side and Kiko was in the rear.

 The room lit up once I was inside and all the walls in the room lit up to the view that each blaster was capable of firing at.
 It was like being the eyes of the blaster, and from what I could see, we were about to enter a maze of many ships and billows of smoke darkening the already gray sky.
 To my sides were the views of the other blasters, which showed pretty much the same thing in each direction.

 Blasters were forbidden on Sola, so I had never used one before.
 Rei gave me a quick rundown through her soul link.
 Basically all I had to do was mark my targets to blast at, seemed simple enough.

-Tammy fired up the engine as the ceiling bay doors opened and we took off faster than I ever thought this ship could go.
+Tammy fired up the engine and we took off faster than I ever thought this ship was capable.